by lzumwalt, published

 5) Place the black washer, stand, face, brass washer then hex nut on the clock mechanism, then tighten the hex nut.
 If the stand and face holes are too tight, use a hobby knife or 5/16" drill bit to enlarge them.

 5) Carefully place the hour, minute, and, if used, second hand on the clock shaft at the 12 o'clock position.

 6) Insert battery, set the time, watch it glow.

 Liked ByView All

 Clock by lzumwalt is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure lzumwalt would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure lzumwalt would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).